My dreams are coming to me when I’m awake now…

 And so we have young Bruce’s trauma, which creates the “split personality” Batman.
 The Nygmatech induces a spontaneous, “waking” vision of the trauma.

 Interestingly, the symbol of the red book appears again in Schumacher’s 2007 film The Number 23…starring Jim Carrey as a man with multiple personality disorder!
-(Many of Carrey’s films feature this theme, and The Eternal Sunshine Of The Spotless Mind even features a similar brain helmet) Compare the name Edward Nygma with Topsy Kretts from Number 23…
+Many of Carrey’s films feature this theme, and The Eternal Sunshine Of The Spotless Mind even features a similar brain helmet:

-Well, that’s a lot of ground to cover.
-Batman Forever is not a great film, but it is inexplicably one of these films I keep returning to—I’ve seen in more times than all the other Batman movies combined.
+In conclusion, Batman Forever is not a great film…but it is inexplicably one of these movies I keep returning to.
+I’ve seen in more times than all the other Batman movies combined.
 Maybe it’s because I saw it at a formative time?
 Maybe it’s all the subliminals?

 To each their own…